Criticality in spreading processes without time-scale separation and the critical brain hypothesis: Results

-As shown in Fig.~\ref{fig:avroots}{\bf a}, $\sigma = 1$ only in the $p \rightarrow 0$ and $q\rightarrow \frac{1}{k}$ limit of directed percolation for a $k$-ary tree \cite{christensen2005complexity}, where it agrees with the derived critical line.
-At the directed-percolation critical point, the active fraction of infected nodes $\Phi = \langle \Phi(t)\rangle$ exhibits a divergence in its dynamic susceptibility $\chi_0$, with $\chi_0 \equiv \pp{\Phi}{p}$ diverging as $\chi_0 \sim |\frac{1}{k} - q|^{-1}$.
-In the context of neural systems with mixed time-scales and a fixed level of spontaneous activation or noise, the maximum of this dynamic susceptibility defines a ``Widom'' line and has been proposed as a quasi-critical line \cite{williams2014quasicritical}.
-Although all three of these measures identify the directed-percolation critical point $p = 0$ and $q = \frac{1}{k}$, they disagree as soon as spontaneous activation is introduced ($p \neq 0$) and exhibit distinct scaling as we show in supplementary Fig.~\ref{fig:si_phasecurve_asymptote}.
+As shown in Fig.~\ref{fig:avroots}{\bf a}, $\sigma = 1$ only in the $p \rightarrow 0$ and $q\rightarrow \frac{1}{k}$ limit of directed percolation for a $k$-ary tree~\cite{christensen2005complexity}, where it agrees with the derived critical line.
+At the directed-percolation critical point, the active fraction of nodes $\Phi = \langle \Phi(t)\rangle$ exhibits a divergence in its dynamic susceptibility $\chi_0$, with $\chi_0 \equiv \pp{\Phi}{p}$ diverging as $\chi_0 \sim |\frac{1}{k} - q|^{-1}$.
+In the context of neural systems with mixed time-scales and a fixed level of spontaneous activation, the maximum of this dynamic susceptibility defines a ``Widom'' line (cf. Fig.~~\ref{fig:bp_susceptbility_widom} and associated text) and has been proposed as a quasi-critical line~\cite{williams2014quasicritical}.
+Although all three of these measures identify the directed-percolation critical point $p = 0$ and $q = \frac{1}{k}$, they disagree as soon as spontaneous activation is introduced ($p \neq 0$) and exhibit distinct scaling (cf. Fig.~\ref{fig:phasecurve_asymptote}).
 In the $p \ll 1$ limit, the Widom line scales as $p \sim (\frac{1}{k} - q)$, the $\sigma = 1$ line scales as $p \sim (\frac{1}{k} - q)^2$ and the critical line scales as

 As for the $q =0$ endpoint to the critical line, $\chi$ diverges when $p = \frac{1}{(2k-1)}$ and $q = 0$, the pure percolation critical point for the Bethe lattice of coordination number $2k$.
 Hence, the critical line contains members belonging to two distinct universality classes.